karthik-valliappan/GoogleScript/README.md

 # Googlescript
-GS for Convert sheet data as Restful API
+Google script for Converting sheet data as Restful API to access data from app